gbirke/vuex-composition-doodle/README.md

-# mixed-vuex
+# Vuex and composition API

-This project demonstrates how to use Vuex with the Vue composition API, alongside "legacy" code that uses computed properties and methods to access the store.
+This example project demonstrates how to use Vuex with the Vue composition API, alongside "legacy" code that uses computed properties and methods to access the store.

 ## Project setup